Shelley Sekula-Gibbs: Houston City Council

-2006 congressional race
+2006 Congressional Race

-House Majority Leader Tom DeLay, who had represented Sekula-Gibbs's area of residence since it was redistricted into DeLay's district (see 2003 Texas redistricting) and was under indictment for conspiracy charges, decided to retire from Congress instead of face a tough re-election campaign in the following November.
+House Majority Leader Tom DeLay, who had represented Sekula-Gibbs's area of residence since it was redistricted into DeLay's district (see 2003 Texas redistricting) and was under indictment for conspiracy charges ─ of which he was acquitted in 2013, affirmed by the Texas Court of Criminal Appeals on October 1, 2014 ─ decided to retire from Congress instead of face a tough re-election campaign in the following November.
 After DeLay's announcement, Sekula-Gibbs expressed interest in the position, but waited for DeLay to complete the official withdrawal procedure before filing her papers.

 On August 17, 2006, Sekula-Gibbs was selected as the endorsed Republican write-in candidate for District 22.
 A write-in candidate was necessary because the Republicans were unsuccessful in their efforts to replace DeLay's name on the ballot with another Republican's name.
 The courts ruled that replacing DeLay's name, especially after winning the state primary, violated Texas election laws.
 After the court defeat, DeLay chose to remove his name voluntarily from the ballot, essentially leaving the ballot without a Republican standard bearer.
 The precinct chairpersons voted to endorse one Republican for a write-in campaign.
 Four Republicans in all — Sekula-Gibbs, Tom Campbell, Tim Turner and David Wallace, the mayor of the Houston suburb of Sugar Land — expressed interest in the Republican endorsement of a write-in campaign.
 Two of Sekula-Gibbs' fellow Republican candidates, Campbell and Turner, decided to support Sekula-Gibbs in the general election immediately after her endorsement.
 However, Wallace, who was the first to launch a write-in campaign for the seat, decided initially to continue his campaign without the backing of GOP leaders in the district, which would have made election to Congress difficult for Sekula-Gibbs.
 In the end, Wallace dropped out of the race days after Sekula-Gibbs received the endorsement.
 Sekula-Gibbs faced Democratic ex-congressman Nick Lampson and Libertarian Bob Smither.